The GUARDIAN Trial

 Detailed Description

 Qualifying patients will be randomized 1:1, with random-sized blocks, stratified by site.
 The treatments will be: 1) norepinephrine or phenylephrine infusion to maintain intraoperative MAP ≥85 mmHg (tight pressure management); or, 2) routine intraoperative blood pressure management (routine pressure management).
 Tight pressure management: In patients assigned to tight pressure management, angiotensin converting enzyme inhibitors and angiotensin receptor blockers will not be given the morning of surgery.
 Other chronic antihypertensives will only be given as necessary to treat hypertension.
-A norepinephrine or phenylephrine infusion (in the preferred local concentration) will be prepared, connected to an intravenous catheter, and activated at a low rate.
-Norepinephrine can be safely given through a central catheter or peripherally.
 General anesthesia will be induced with propofol or etomidate which will be given in repeated small boluses or target-controlled infusion in an effort to keep mean arterial pressure ≥85 mmHg.
-Clinicians will be encouraged to use etomidate when rapid-sequence inductions are required.
 Simultaneously, the vasopressor infusion will be adjusted with the same goal.
 Anesthetic dose, fluid administration, and vasopressor administration will be adjusted with the goal of maintaining the individual designated baseline mean arterial pressure.
 Invasive or non-invasive advanced hemodynamic monitoring is not required, but should be used when practical.
 Clinicians should use available information to optimize vascular volume, afterload, and inotropy.
 Routine pressure management: In patients assigned to routine pressure management, ACEIs, ARBs, and/or calcium channel blockers can be given the morning of surgery if deemed appropriate by the attending anesthesiologist.
 General anesthesia will be induced and maintained per routine.
-Blood pressure will not be deliberately reduced, but per routine clinicians will presumably not intervene until MAP is <60 mmHg - although they are free to.
 In both groups, other aspects of anesthetic management will be at the discretion of the responsible anesthesiologist, including the types and volumes of various fluids.
 Volatile or intravenous anesthesia is permitted.
 There will be no limitation on ancillary vasoactive, chronotropic, and inotropic drugs.
 Clinicians will be free to use advanced hemodynamic monitoring (e.g., pulse-wave analysis, esophageal Doppler, etc.).
 Blood products will be given per routine.
 Similarly, postoperative analgesic management will be per routine and clinician preference.
 Neuraxial and peripheral nerve blocks are permitted, but epidural catheters should not be activated until surgery is nearly finished.
 In all cases, good judgement will predominate.
-Clinicians should always act in their patients' best interests, irrespective of the GUARDIAN protocol.